wingos80/thesis_notes/Master_notes.md

 	1. Change the adaptivity rule to be triggered based on mse of past 50 time steps
 	2. Change critic output to be derivative of value function wrt mdp states, instead of wrt model states.
 	3. Change controller structure to cascaded (study how to do this using lee's work)
+	4. QOL changes:
+		1. ~~remove lateral controller :(~~ DONE
+		2. ~~make the mdp state space dimension pass on to the idhp algo and have it use that to define all the array sizes~~ DONE
+		3. redo the layer definition so that key is not layer size
-	4. in the idhp_config dictionary, move rls_gamma to rls_config
+		4. ~~in the idhp_config dictionary, move rls_gamma to rls_config~~ DONE
-	5. redo algo so that i dont need to do strided indexing to get lon and lat variables
+		5. prettify the gradient outputs from env
+		6. ~~make the saving directory be defined from idhp_nonlin.py instead of within functions.py~~ DONE
+		7. remove multiply defined variables (t_end, dt, yref, ...)
 2. Decisions:
 	1. Nonlinear or linear?
 DECIDED
 		1. Use nonlinear, it is working now.
 But need to figure out how to make faults (probably recompile the simulink code for different faults?).